Creative Coding: Randomness and Noise

 }

-It gives us a first glimpse into the raw potential of randomness: every value has an equal chance of appearing, producing visual results that feel energetic and unpredictable.
-However, such uniform randomness can sometimes seem too harsh or chaotic, primarily when we aim for organic, natural-looking motion.
+It shows the raw potential of randomness: if every value has an equal chance of appearing, this means that the final result feels energetic and unpredictable on one hand, because I cannot control which number among the range will be randomly selected; on the other hand, it is also true that sometimes it can appear too harsh or chaotic, especially when we aim for organic, natural-looking motion.

 Non-Uniform Noise

-To soften uniform randomness behavior and create more nuanced visual rhythms, we can introduce bias into how our random values are distributed with NonUniformNoise, a type of noise generator where each value has a weighted implementation.
+If we want to soften uniform - out from pure randomness - behavior and create more nuanced visual rhythms, we can introduce bias into how our random values are selected.
+In fact, Non-Uniform noise is a type of noise generator where each value has a weighted implementation.

 class NonUniformNoise: NoiseGenerator {